 Name of Candidate:

 INSTRUCTIONS FOR CANDIDATES:

-Please state your reasons for applying to the LL.M. programme in International Maritime Law at IMLI.
-Please also statethe specific subjects/issues you are most interested in and would like to study at the Institute.
+Please state your reasons for applying to the LL.M. programme in International Maritime Law and your career objectives (in particular please indicate which issue(s) you are most interested in and would like to study at the Institute).
+Should the space provided below be insufficient, please attach additional sheets.